rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 - `id`: widget `id` as a string.
 Can be `"this"` to target the host widget, or `"parent"` to target the parent widget.
 - `name`: property name.

-Forcers a widget to check if one of its properties has changed and update itself if needed.
+Forces a widget to check if one of its properties has changed and update itself if needed.

 ----